anorangesky/katacoda-scenarios/jest-tutorial/step7.md

 You will probably encounter a lot of discussions about "what is a good test coverage ratio?" and like the agile world, it all depends on who you are and what you are building.
 Even though Google says 70-80% is good, you should always aim for 100%.
 Yes, we believe that everything is testable.
 If you follow TDD you will automatically reach a higher percentage.
 The takeaway we want you to remember is however quite simple: `"Each Sprint, the coverage should not go down."`.

+# Using docker as a test-runner

+If you want to run the tests in a docker-container, you can do that just by going to the project root and typing `docker-compose run test`{{execute}}.
+If you are interested to see how it works, you can read:

+1. `docker-compose.yml`
+2. The `Dockerfile`

+We will not go further into it in this tutorial, but if you are interested you can read more into how these files work on your own.

 # That's it!
 Now you can write Jest-test for your React projects.
 Happy testing, and remember to update your resume with your new smoking hot skill ;)